-Many mosaic enthusiasts ask about the glue he uses for the Indirect method working on paper, here Gary shares his recipe…
+Many mosaic enthusiasts ask about making starch glue for the Indirect method working on paper, here Gary shares his recipe…

 The indirect paper face method of making mosaics is very versatile and simple and is used for making mosaics large and small, including the largest mosaics.
 The glue used to stick the tesserae to the temporary paper support has to be strong but water soluble so it can be removed when the mosaic is in situ.
 The best glue to use for this purpose is a flour and water paste, known as Pasta Amido.

-Interestingly many mosaic studios have their own recipes for this paste, often closely guarded secret recipes, each studio adding extra ingredients usually either to extend the pot life, adjust for local conditions or increase the stickiness.
+Interestingly many mosaic studios have their own recipes for this making starch glue, often closely guarded secret recipes.
+Each studio adding extra ingredients usually either to extend the pot life, adjust for local conditions or increase the stickiness.
 However the basic old recipe is perfectly fine in most situations and it’s the one I have been using for over twenty-five years.
 The following is the method I usually use followed by the original recipe from the great renaissance work on materials and techniques of artists ‘Il Libro dell’arte’ by Cennino Cennini.

 - In a saucepan mix a tablespoon of flour with just enough cold water to make a paste the consistency of single cream.